-[Legacy] AM(OR)S transmitter and receiver parameters are included in Tables 4 and 6 below, along with emission and mask parameters that are included in Table 5.
+Legacy AM(OR)S transmitter parameters and emission mask parameters are included in Table 4, Table 5, and in Figure 1.
+Legacy AM(OR)S receiver parameters are included in Table 6.

 TABLE 4

-[Legacy] AM(OR)S typical transmitter parameters
+Legacy AM(OR)S typical transmitter parameters